Slippery Rock 8th Grade Field Trip to

 We depart from Slippery Rock Middle School early Saturday morning, traveling on comfy coach buses.
 After arriving in DC, students spend the afternoon touring the city, then head to Manassas, VA for dinner and evening activities.
 We tour again Sunday morning and head home by mid-afternoon on Sunday.

-- $320 per student covers transportation, admissions, lodging, and most meals.
+- The trip price covers transportation, professional planning, reenactors, admissions, lodging, and meals.

-- Payments must be made on this site by check or credit card.
+- Payments can be made on securely on this site by check (no fee) or a credit card (3% fee).

 - Written refund requests must be submitted to Mr. Book in room 109 including parent name, phone number, address (for mailing the refund check), and reason for dropping.